 Today, anyone who took it upon himself to follow the Biblical instructions to kill witches and to stone to death disobedient children, would quite correctly be tried and convicted of murder.
 So instead, we have come to "interpret out" the ethnocentric savagery

 and archaic folkways of the scriptures, and to focus instead on the civic and moral virtues of justice, toleration, respect and love.

 So we return to our original question: Is Islam a religion of peace or of war?

-The question assumes a significant misconception; namely, that Islam is a unified
+The question assumes a significant misconception; namely, the Islam is a unified

 and singular religion.
 On the contrary, like Christianity, Islam is a family of religions united by a common historical focus and origin.

 Among this family of contending sects are, on the one hand, peaceful, tolerant and universalistic creeds, and on the other hand, and militant, fanatical and exclusionist sects.
 It is this latter branch which bears the

 poisonous fruit of Osama Bin Laden and his Jihad.

 To assess the dominant moral legacy of Islam, or of any other great religion, we are best advised to look, not to the scriptures, but to history.
 And by this measure, Islam comes off somewhat better than Christianity.
 In the first place, Islam is inclusive: to the Moslems, Moses and Jesus are revered as prophets.
 Neither Judaism nor Christianity recognize Mohammed as a prophet.
 Because Islam recognizes and accepts Judaism and Christianity as "religions of the book," Christians and Jews have, for the most part, been accepted in Islamic countries.
 For example, when the Moslems came to Egypt, they encountered the Coptic Christians, a sect as ancient as Roman Catholicism.
 The Copts have survived and flourished there ever since, amidst the Moslem majority..